prologuephp/alerts/readme.md

-# Prologue Alerts
+# Alerts for Laravel 5

-Prologue Alerts is a package that handles global site messages.
+Alerts is a package that handles global site messages in Laravel 5.

 I first got the idea for creating this package after [a blog post](http://toddish.co.uk/blog/global-site-messages-in-laravel-4/) I read by [Todd Francis](http://toddish.co.uk/).
 This package uses much of the concepts of his blog post as well as the concept of alert levels which [Illuminate's Log package](https://github.com/illuminate/log) uses.